 This study came out yesterday:

 The framing here is awful.
-People with Autism or ADHD are not a burden, we are people, we have incredibly difficult lives in a world not built for us.
-We’ve been told this our whole life from nearly everyone – every sector of society discriminates against people with ADHD and Autism – I’m not going to link evidence here just google “ADHD/ASD and Discrimination/Stigmatization” .
-Every sector of society punches down on people with ADHD and Autism.
+ADHD and autistic people are not a burden, we are people, we have incredibly difficult lives in a world not built for us.
+We’ve been told this our whole life from nearly everyone – every sector of society discriminates against ADHD and Autistic people – I’m not going to link evidence here just google “ADHD/ASD and Discrimination/Stigmatization” .
+Every sector of society punches down on ADHD and Autistic people.
 Diversity initiatives only seek to exploit us, and ignore those with the most needs all too frequently.

 I thought the study might be different and maybe media had reported it wrong.
 Here’s the abstract from the article.

-Notice how there’s no framing here about how it affects the kids or people with Autism – no consultation about how to frame this.
+Notice how there’s no framing here about how it affects the kids or autistic people – no consultation about how to frame this.
 The article title is “Stress and distress in New Zealand parents caring for a child with autism spectrum disorder”.
 The journal article itself goes into a lot of detail about issues of support and care WHICH WAS THE PURPOSE OF THE ARTICLE.
-But the abstract and framing talk of Autism as a burden, you should expect to only be burdened having a kid with Autism.
+But the abstract and framing talk of Autism as a burden, you should expect to only be burdened having a Autistic child.

 How did I react?
 About as well as you can imagine.

 Love seeing studies about parent strain.
 LOVE IT.
-Especially love it because one of the effects of having a kid with ADHD when I researched is having your parents divorce before age 11.
+Especially love it because one of the effects of having an ADHD child when I researched is having your parents divorce before age 11.
 Average was 3-6.
 I was 5.
 But lets just keep talking about how stressful it is w/o support…

 Everytime an ADHD or Autistic person sees these studies who is now an adult it’s a trigger for trauma.
 But go off about media being ethical and shit.